GitHub4Eddy/air_quality_sensor/README.md

 This QuickApp reads the PM2.5, PM10, Temperature and Humidity values directly from a sensor.
 With this sensor you can measure air quality yourself.
 This QuickApp will send notifications when PM2.5 or PM10 readings reach a breakpoint.

+Changes version 0.5 (23rd October 2020)
+· With the new firmware and API function, solved a small bug in presenting WiFi dBm · Changed humidity and air pressure values to zero decimals · Added air pressure unit text "hPa"
+· Changed the master device to "Generic Device"
+· Added QuickApp Variable for user defined icon master device · Solved a bug preventing creation of QuickApp Variable bme280Sensor

 Changes version 0.4 (17th October 2020)
 · Added support for BME280 sensor (temperature, humidity and air pressure) · Added QuickApp Variable bme280Sensor (true or false) to indicate the pressence of a BME280 sensor otherwise a DHT22 sensor is assumed